---

 ## SKU Page Anatomy

-Every product page requires an **answer summary of 80-120 words** positioned at the top of the page layout.
-This summary serves as the primary data source for AI agents when performing product comparisons.
-It must explicitly define the product, specify the ideal user base, identify unique differentiators, and state at least one product limitation.
+Every product page requires an **answer summary of 80-120 words** positioned at the top to define the product, specify ideal users, identify key differentiators, and state exactly one limitation.
+This specific summary serves as the primary data source that AI engines extract when performing product comparisons.

 | SKU Component | Data Required |